Skip to content

 encryption.go # AES-256-GCM encryption primitives

-local.go # SQLite-backed encrypted backend (self-registers via init())
+sqlite.go # SQLite-backed encrypted backend (self-registers via init())

 New backends (e.g., HashiCorp Vault, AWS Secrets Manager) can be added by implementing the secrets.Manager interface and calling secrets.Register() in an init() function.
 See implementing-driver for the analogous pattern used by orchestra drivers.